 - Drain the vegetables in a colander and then tip back into the saucepan.
-Add the butter, milk, rosemary, salt and black pepper.
+Add the butter, non-dairy milk, rosemary, thyme, salt and black pepper.

 - Either use a potato masher to mash in the saucepan or, alternatively, transfer to a food processor to blend.
 Adjust with more milk or butter to taste preference.